-It may look like brioche, but Shokupan creates its own category of bread.
-Each loaf is hand formed into Japanese pullman pans, rolled out and up to achieve the identifying swirl after it's baked.
-They have a distinctively blonde crust, the insides pillowy soft and layered like laminated doughs.
-In our opinion, sliced thick or thin, it truly does make just about the best toast.
+Each loaf is hand-formed into Japanese pullman pans, rolled out and up to achieve the identifying swirl after it is baked.
+Their crust remains light and the crumb pillowy soft and layered as though laminated.
+Sliced generously for toast or slight for sandwiches, shokupan is truly a beautiful iteration of our favorite white bread.
 As for the flavor?
 Have a slice toasted with jam at our farmers market booth.